Keys To A Proper Sound System

 in, don't stack the pieces on a shelf.

 - XLR's.
-Use balanced, low impedence XLR connections wherever possible.
+Use balanced, low impedance XLR connections wherever